deadlyvipers/dojo_rules/introduction.md

-Hi, my name is jim
+Hi, my name is jim and I'm all about electives.